 Short Term - Short term planned fostering can be open ended where the long term plans for the child/young person's future has not yet been determined.
 Care is usually provided for a few days / months while plans are made for the child's long term future.

-Long Term - Fostering that is planned (prior to commencing or subsequently) to provide permanent Care for a child / young person up to and into adult independence.
+Long Term - Planned (prior to moving in commencing or subsequently) to provide permanent Care for a child / young person up to and into adult independence.

 Permanency - Promoting and encouraging a permanent family and home life.